arigo-software/rumo-tag-tree/README.md

-DEPRECATED
-This tree is a quick and dirty adaption of the [paper-tree](https://github.com/vpusher/paper-tree) component to work with Polymer 2.
-It will not get any further development and is not properly tested.
-Use it on your own risk.
+**DEPRECATED**
+This project is deprecated and there will be no further development.

+---

 # \<rumo-tag-tree\>